MicrosoftDocs/Viva/Viva/goals/managing-okr-time-periods.md

 > [!IMPORTANT]
 > Viva Goals is currently available only for private preview customers.
 The features described here are subject to change.
 [Learn more about Viva Goals](https://go.microsoft.com/fwlink/?linkid=2189933).

 Viva goals comes with both annual and quarterly time periods out of the box.
-Typically organisations operate in the annual cadence and departments/teams operate in the quarterly cadence.
-The current time period is managed automatically by Viva goals.
-When a quarter ends and a new quarter begins, Viva goals will automatically set the current period for everyone in your Organization to the new quarter.
-All users can see the period has changed to the new quarter when the user has selected all time periods, active time periods or current time period from the time-period picker.
-Unless the organisation creates a custom time periods to change the default cadence, the current time period is managed automatically by Viva goals.
+Typically organisations operate on an annual planning cadence and departments/teams operate on a quarterly planning cadence.
+The current time period in Viva goals is where all the OKR activity is happening and will be automatically managed by Viva goals.
+When the current quarter ends and a new quarter begins, Viva goals will automatically set the current time period for everyone in your Organization to the new quarter.
+All users can see the current time period has changed to the new quarter when the user logs in.

-:::image type="content" source="../media/goals/Goals-active-period-filters-views.png" alt-text="Image of the current active period":::

 As a Viva Goals administrator for your organization, you can manage the OKR Periods and customize them as per your organization's requirements.
 Instead of the default quarterly periods, you can make it monthly or define a custom time period you want, and remove the default quarterly periods.
+When you switch to custom time period cadences, Viva goals will no longer automatically switch the current time period and you will have to manually switch the current period whenever you are ready.

+:::image type="content" source="../media/goals/Goals-active-period-filters-views.png" alt-text="Image of the current active period":::

 To manage time periods: